 Top 5 Advanatges of PRINCE2 Methodology

-- PRINCE2 is a well-recognized and respected project management methodology.
+- PRINCE2 is a well-recognised and respected project management methodology.

 - PRINCE2 is one of the most widely used project management methodologies in the world.